Learn the basics of the stock market, including types of stocks, market functions, and key terms relevant to new investors.

 This is the total market value of a company’s outstanding shares, calculated as share price × number of shares.

-It helps categorize companies into:
+It helps categorise companies into:

 Large-cap: Stable, established firms